nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 +--------------+-----------------+-----------------------------------------------------------------------+

 .. note::
-   * For features provided with :ref:`Choice<nrf_security_backend_config_multiple>` support, the enabled backend that is first in order is selected by default.
+   For features provided with :ref:`Choice<nrf_security_backend_config_multiple>` support, the enabled backend that is first in order is selected by default.
-   * The nrf_oberon backend does not support SHA-224.

 SHA-512
 -------